BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 • Advance Not Equal Functoid: Use the Advance Not Equal functoid to return the value “true” if the first input parameter is not equal to the second input parameter.
 This functoid requires two input parameters.

 • Advance Logical NOT Functoid: Use the Advance Logical NOT functoid to return the logical inversion of the input parameter.
-This functoid requires one input parameter only.
+This functoid requires only one input parameter.

 • Advance Logical OR Functoid: Use the Advance Logical OR functoid to return the logical OR of input parameters.
 The input parameters have to be Boolean or numeric.
-This functoid requires two to one hundred input parameters.
+This functoid requires 2 to 100 input parameters.

 Conversion Functoids